8307820421/Serial-Peripheral-Interface/README.md

      output wire sclk    -----> This act as sclk pin that will generate in serial periheral interface protocol to operate the master and slave.

+# PIN DESCRIPTION of SPI PROTOCOL (SLAVE):- Based upon the master inerface.

+     input sclk        -------->  This pin controlled through master .

+     input mosi        ---------> This also connected through master.

+     input  ss         ---------> This is also connected through master as slave select plays key role to take the data from master.

+     output [7:0] dout -------->  Data receiving from master.

+     output done       -------->  Acknowedge that output received.

 # 2) DAISY CHAIN FOLDER :-

 Here we have developed the single master with single slave for daisy chain configuartion that produce high throughput but have